steph4041/VideoSpam/README.md

 ## Installation

-You need two dependencies to install!
+You need two dependencies to use this awful code!

-Just run these in your cmd or terminal:
+Just run:
 ```bash
   pip install opencv-python
 ```
 ```bash
   pip install numpy
 ```
+in your cmd or terminal.

 ## How to run Locally